KILTprotocol/docs/docs/chain/collator.md

     --execution=wasm
 ```

-If the node needs to be reachable via PolkadotJS Apps, the `--ws-external` flag must be added to the collator options, before the `--` divider, and expose the container port with an additional `-p 9944:9944` parameter.
+If the node needs to be reachable via PolkadotJS Apps, the `--ws-external` flag must be added to the collator options, before the `--` divider, and the WS port must be exposed from the container with an additional `-p 9944:9944` parameter.

-The docker commands will map the database files for the relay and parachain as well as the keystore directory to `~/data` on the host system using the flag `-v $HOME/data:/data`.
+The docker command will map the database files for the relay and parachain as well as the keystore directory to `~/data` on the host system using the flag `-v $HOME/data:/data`.
-That way the blockchain database files are not lost when and if the Docker container is removed and can be mounted back to the new container.
+That way the blockchain database files are not lost when and if the Docker container is removed and can be mounted back on next containers.

-The docker container runs as an user with id 1000.
-The container will try to access the mapped volume and the files in it.
+The docker container runs as an user with id 1000 and will try to access the mapped volume and the files it contains.
 If the files are not owned by a user with id 1000 this will result in an error.
-Run `chown -R 1000:1000 $HOME/data` to give the container access.
+If that is the case, run `sudo chown -R 1000:1000 $HOME/data` to give the container access.

 </TabItem>
 </Tabs>

-## Sync Data
+## Sync the Blockchain State

-Before a collator can author blocks, the node needs to fully sync up with both the KILT parachain and the Kusama relay chain.
+Before a collator can author blocks, the node needs to fully sync up with both the parachain and the relaychain.
-Depending on which chain and the size of it may take a number of minutes to several hours maybe even a day.
+Depending on the size of the blockchain states, it may take a number of minutes to several hours maybe even days for the node to catch up.

-More details can be found on the [Polkadot network docs](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-kusama#synchronize-chain-data)
+More details can be found on the [Polkadot network docs](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-kusama#synchronize-chain-data).

 ## Session Keys

-Once the chain has fully synced, the collator will need sessions keys to begin collating on the network.
+Once the chain has fully synced, the collator needs to set sessions keys to begin collating on the network.
-A collator can call a RPC to check whether the account has session keys with the following calls `hasKey` and `hasSessionKeys` in `author`.
+To check whether the account has already some session keys set, the RPC `hasKey(publicKey, keyType)` and `hasSessionKeys(sessionKeys)` in the `author` can be called.

 ![](/img/chain/author-hasKey.png)

 :::note

-The Session keys associate a collator node with an account on KILT.
+The session keys associate a collator node with an account on KILT.

 :::

-### Generate Session Keys {#generating-session-keys}
+### Generate New Session Keys {#generating-session-keys}

 :::warning